clerickx/TheStage4Library/README.md

 ### Creating your own stage4's

-Simple mount the root partition only here i will do it at /mnt/gentoo and i run this sudo tar -cJpvf file.tar.xz /mnt/gentoo/. and to extract do sudo tar -xJpvf file.tar.xz
+Simple mount the root partition only here i will do it at /mnt/gentoo and i run this cd to the /mnt/wherever and then do sudo tar -cJpvf /path/to/output/tarball.tar.xz * and to extract do sudo tar -xJpvf file.tar.xz